decentraland/adr/content/ADR-164-quests.poc.md

 ## Context, Reach & Prioritization

-Users use to complain that when they enter the world and after a certain time, they don't know what to do, or where to go and feel lost.
-This problem impacts directly the retention of the users and the time quality of the first steps in the platform.
+Users usually to complain that when they enter the world and after a certain time, they don't know what to do, or where to go and feel lost.
+This problem impacts directly on user retention because of a possible bad first impressions on the platform.

 Having a Quests System can solve part of the problem, giving users a reason to stay and have a nice time.
-This feature would also allow content creators to be creative and increase engagement.
+This feature would also allow content creators to creatively increase engagement.

-The last sentence is important to remark on since it is one of the differences to any other Quest System you may know from video games, where the quests are defined by the owners or internal teams.
-In this case, there should be a focus on creating easy tools for quest designers.
+The last sentence is important to remark on since it makes it different to any other Quest System you may know from video games, where the quests are defined by the owners or internal teams.
+In this case, we're opening the doors to creators to design their own quests and to developers to create tools to improve quests ecosystem.

 On the other side, the system (backend) should be in charge of tracking and validating the progress and accepting new quest deployments.